PacktPublishing/Practical-Guide-to-Applied-Conformal-Prediction/README.md

 If you're eager to manage uncertainty in industry applications using Python, 'Practical Guide to Applied Conformal Prediction in Python' is your ultimate guide.
 Order your copy today and propel your career to new heights!

-**What you will learn**
-🌟 Fundamental concepts and principles of conformal prediction 🌟 Learn how Conformal Prediction differs from traditional ML methods.
-🌟 Apply real-world examples to your own industry applications 🌟 Explore advanced topics: imbalanced data & multi-class CP 🌟 Dive into the details of the conformal prediction framework 🌟 Boost your career as a data scientist, ML engineer, or researcher

-**Who This Book Is For**

-This book is for people interested in Conformal Prediction – data scientists, machine learning engineers, academics, researchers, software developers, students, data analysts, and statisticians.

 **Table of Contents**
 🌟 Introducing Conformal Prediction